tibor19/ve-angular-workshop/Lab-Instructions.md

 When you are going to test the application you will notice that the pictures are broken.
 In order to fix that we need to move the `content` folder from the `Artifacts` folder to the `src` folder and mark it as an asset folder.
 (Hint!
 Look into the `.angular.cli.json` to see how).

+ # Lab 3

+ In this lab we are going to use interpolation binding, one way binding, `*ngIf`, and `*ngForOf` to create a data driven weekly menu.
+(Helpful hint: `*ngForOf` presents several exported variables, such as index, odd, even ...)